 The Importance of Maternal Mental Health

 I’ve been recently thinking about the early years of motherhood and the state of my mental health.
-There were some good times no doubt but the majority of the past 4 years have been spent with me feeling depressed, anxious, listless, tired, unmotivated and just plain unhappy with my life.
+There were some good times no doubt, but the majority of the past 4 years were spent with me feeling depressed, anxious, listless, tired, unmotivated and just plain unhappy with my life.
 I just kept thinking how motherhood had not enriched my life but had the opposite effect.
 And it’s a hard realization.
+I have to say that the state of my maternal mental health left much to be desired.
+And my family was absolutely feeling the heavy weight of it.

-We get told from an early age about how being a mother is the best thing in the world and how it will complete us.
-So what happens when it doesn’t?
+We get told from an early age about how being a mother is the best thing in the world, and how it will complete us.
+So, what happens when it doesn’t?
 Honestly, nothing good.
 We get more depressed and draw into ourselves.
-We obsessively scroll through social media feeds and compare ourselves to the beautiful and peaceful mothers there.
-All the while feeling worse and worse about ourselves as mothers.
+We obsessively scroll through social media feeds, and compare ourselves to the beautiful and peaceful mothers there.
+We wonder why we’re so angry, anxious, not present with our kids.
+Why do we not experience the joy and bliss we were promised?
+And so we continue to feel worse and worse about ourselves as mothers.
 Our mental health suffers and in turn we suffer, usually in silence.

 Notice how I didn’t say we have to work harder to overcome those difficulties.
 Afterall, isn’t that the message we constantly receive in this society: if you just try harder, you will succeed.
 Let me tell you something: It’s pure BS!
 It’s not about trying harder, it’s about finding the key to every situation.
 And each situation has a unique key that is sometimes hard to find.